 So your business possesses tax problems.
 It can’t pay VAT or PAYE?
-Then is your company Insolvent?
-ACT FAST NOW.
+Then is your company insolvent?
+ACT SWIFTLY NOW.

 So, then focus on collecting slow-paying debtors.
-Ensure you note their lack of action in settling the debt.
-When you review credit limits for the future; therefore, don’t allow your heart to rule on your decision making.
+Ensure you note their insufficient action in settling the debt.
+When you review credit limits for the future, don’t allow your heart to rule on your decision-making.

-Otherwise, you will not be unable to clear HMRC debt and pay the VAT bill and accumulate tax arrears as a direct result.
+Otherwise, you will not clear HMRC debt and pay the VAT bill, and accumulate tax arrears as a direct result.

 What happens if the company can’t pay the VAT owed?